-One may also included mixed Finite Element discretisations into the method.
+One may also include mixed Finite Element discretizations into the method.
 Within the scope of this work, we only included scalar- and vector-valued Lagrange elements.
 Including mixed Finite Elements might however make the selection process ambiguous and thus special care must be attributed to keep the simplicity of the method.